 The increase in population brought other changes.
 A new primary school was opened in 1960 (previously children went to Tenterbanks in Stafford or Seighford).
 There was more choice in shops.
 Palmer's shop at 108 had petrol pumps, opposite there was a Co-op branch and the Post Office which had moved to 82 Doxey also sold a range of foods etc. The owner of the Post Office also set up a small shop for the new estate in Bradbury Rise.

-There were now two pubs the Doxey Arms (ex Post Office) and the Three Tuns near Bradbury Rise which had previously been a private house.
+There were now two pubs the Doxey Arms (once the local Post Office) at the end of The Crescent and the Three Tuns near Bradbury Rise.
+Both had previously been private houses - one half of a semi-detached and the other a large detached house 'Brodick'.

 A side effect of the M6 was the dumping of spoil in a numbers of places in the area including the the open area south of the Doxey road filling up an old marl pit.
 A major fill area was the old sand and gravel workings next to Durbers scrap yard behind the co-op and old church.
 Some of the spoil may have been used to fill the Doxey ponds which had disappeared by 1970.